5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## ABOUT

 The EFI Folders contained in this repo are configured DSDT-less.
-This means, besides the used Kexts they are solely based on Binary Renames and ACPI Hotpatches (SSDTs) – they don't use a patched `DSDT` file – just like modern hackintoshing is supposed to be done.
+This means, besides the used Kexts they are solely based on Binary Renames and ACPI Hotpatches (SSDTs) – they don't use a patched `DSDT` file – just like it is supposed to be done.
 Instead of replacing the *whole* system `DSDT` by a patched one during boot, only things which need fixing are addressed and patched-in on the fly (hence the term "hot-patching").
 The benefits of this approach are:

 - Binary Renames and ACPI Hotpatches are independent of the installed BIOS version, so there are no mismatches if the BIOS versions between two machines differ.
 - Hotpatching is cleaner, more precise and independent of the installed BIOS version since they only address specific areas of the ACPI table.